TuplexLanguage/site/docs/build_howto.md

 Note the paths env variables at the end.
 You may want to set them with absolute paths in your ~/.bashrc.

-Note that there is a wrapper script called `scripts/txc` which attempts to locate your current build's txc executable.
-If your current working directory is the build directory it will work just fine without the `build/bin` directory in the path, as long as `$TUPLEX_HOME/scripts` is in the path.

 ### Build using Docker

 Instead of installing and building locally, if you're familiar with Docker, you can install and run Tuplex in an isolated Docker container instead.

-(This is a good guide to setting up Docker on Ubuntu: https://www.tecmint.com/install-docker-on-ubuntu/)
+(This is a good guide to setting up Docker on Ubuntu:
+<a href="https://www.tecmint.com/install-docker-on-ubuntu/" target="_blank">https://www.tecmint.com/install-docker-on-ubuntu/</a>)

 Run these commands: